julien-muke/host-static-website-s3-amplify/README.md

 To create a hosted zone in Route 53:

-<br>a.
+a.
 Choose Create hosted zone on Route 53.
 <br>b.
 Choose Configure domain.
 <br>c.
 Hosted zone name servers are displayed in the console.
 Go to your DNS provider's website and add the name servers to your DNS settings.
 <br>d.
 Select I have added the above name servers to my domain registry.